martinring/thesis/src/5-Partitioning.md

-In the context of self-verification this analysis method is able to indicate to the designer, which parts of a proof are worthy to transfer or postpone into runtime and by this enhances the workflow drastically.
+In the context of self-verification this analysis method is able to indicate to the designer, which parts of a proof are worthy to transfer or postpone into run-time and by this enhances the workflow.